evangelospafilis/prego_web_site/_posts/2021-10-08-CCMRI-proposal-approved.md

 How to be up-to-date as new climate change related metagenomic records emerge?
 How to categorize such records in useful subsets reflecting important aspects of climate change?

-PREGO team is very exceted for these news and looks forward to address these issues!
+PREGO team is very excited for these news and looks forward to address these issues!